anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 to the server that the extension "fizzbuzz" is understood by Bob's client when it is not.

-In this scenario, Bob's client will be unable to render the RDAP extension regardless of the usage or not of the query parameter.
-However, if the server is using the query parameter for secondary purposes, such as gathering metrics and statistics, then the capabilities of Bob's client will have been incorrectly signalled to the server.
+In this scenario, Bob's client will be unable to render the RDAP extension regardless of the usage of the query parameter.
+However, if the server is using the query parameter for secondary purposes, such as gathering metrics and statistics, then the capabilities of Bob's client would have been incorrectly signalled to the server.

 ### Redirects